Effects of isoscalar- and isovector-scalar meson mixing on neutron star structure: Introduction

-According to relativistic covariance in the effective theory, the isovector scalar meson $\delta$ should also be included in the Lagrangian of the RMF model, and it may play an important role for the properties of isospin asymmetric matter at high densities~\cite{Kubis:1997ew,Hofmann:2000vz,Liu:2001iz,Chen:2007ih}.
-Very recently, the coupling of $\delta$ meson with $\sigma$ meson was studied by Zabari {\it et al.}~\cite{Zabari:2018tjk,Zabari:2019clk}, and it is found that the coupling of $\delta$ meson with $\sigma$ meson can soften the $E_{\rm{sym}}(n)$ at intermediate densities but stiffen the $E_{\rm{sym}}(n)$ at high densities.
-This interesting feature provides the possibility to decrease the $\Lambda_{1.4}$ to be compatible with the constraint of $\Lambda_{1.4}\leq580$~\cite{Abbott:2018exr} since the $\Lambda_{1.4}$ is essentially controlled by the density behaviors of $E_{\rm{sym}}(n)$ at intermediate density around $2n_0$.
-Nevertheless, we note that the parameter sets used in Ref.~\cite{Zabari:2018tjk} violate the constraints on the EOS of SNM at suprasaturation densities from flow data in heavy-ion collisions~\cite{Danielewicz:2002pu}, predict a $\Lambda_{1.4}$ lager than $580$.
-Also in Ref.~\cite{Zabari:2018tjk}, the $\omega$ meson self-interactions and the crossing term $\rho$-$\omega$ are not considered.
-A similar study has been performed very recently in Ref.~\cite{Miyatsu:2022wuy}.
+According to relativistic covariance in the effective theory, the isovector scalar meson $\delta$ should also be included in the Lagrangian of the RMF model, and it may play an important role in understanding the properties of isospin asymmetric matter at high densities~\citep{1997PhLB..399..191K,2001PhRvC..64c4314H,2002PhRvC..65d5201L,2007PhRvC..76e4316C}.
+Very recently, the coupling of $\delta$ meson with $\sigma$ meson has been studied by Zabari {\it et al.}~\citep{2019PhRvC..99c5209Z,2019PhRvC.100a5808Z}, and it is found that the $\delta$-$\sigma$ mixing can soften the $E_{\rm{sym}}(n)$ at intermediate densities but stiffen the $E_{\rm{sym}}(n)$ at high densities.
+This interesting feature provides the possibility to decrease the $\Lambda_{1.4}$ to be compatible with the constraint of $\Lambda_{1.4}\leq580$~\citep{2018PhRvL.121p1101A} since the $\Lambda_{1.4}$ is essentially controlled by the density behaviors of $E_{\rm{sym}}(n)$ at intermediate densities around $2n_0$.
+Nevertheless, we note that the parameter sets used in Ref.~\citep{2019PhRvC..99c5209Z} violate the constraints on the EOS of SNM at suprasaturation densities from flow data in heavy-ion collisions~\citep{2002Sci...298.1592D}, predict a $\Lambda_{1.4}$ larger than $580$.
+Also in Ref.~\citep{2019PhRvC..99c5209Z}, the $\omega$ meson self-interactions and the crossing term $\rho$-$\omega$ are not considered.
+A similar study has been performed very recently in Ref.~\citep{2022arXiv220206468M}.

-In this work, based on the accurately calibrated interaction FSUGold~\cite{ToddRutel:2005zz}, we include the $\delta$ meson and the crossing term $\delta$-$\sigma$ in the RMF model, and find that the $\delta$-$\sigma$ mixing can soften the $E_{\rm{sym}}(n)$ at intermediate densities while stiffen the $E_{\rm{sym}}(n)$ at high densities.
-Our results indicate that the new RMF model can remove the tension between the PREX-II and GW170817 in the conventional RMF model, and at the same time it is compatible with the constraints on the EOS of SNM at suprasaturation densities from flow data in HIC, the largest NS mass reported so far from PSR J0740+6620, and the M-R of PSR J0030+0451 and PSR J0740+6620 measured by NICER.
+In this work, based on the accurately calibrated interaction FSUGold~\citep{2005PhRvL..95l2501T}, we include the $\delta$ meson and the crossing term $\delta$-$\sigma$ in the RMF model, and find that the $\delta$-$\sigma$ mixing can soften the $E_{\rm{sym}}(n)$ at intermediate densities while stiffen the $E_{\rm{sym}}(n)$ at high densities.
+Our results indicate that the new RMF model can remove the tension between the PREX-II and GW170817 in the conventional RMF model, and at the same time it is compatible with the constraints on the EOS of SNM at suprasaturation densities from flow data in HIC, the largest NS mass reported so far from PSR J0740+6620, and the M-R relation of PSR J0030+0451 and PSR J0740+6620 measured by NICER.